pramonettivega/getting_started_ndp/getting_started.md

 ## What is NDP?

-NDP is a federated and extensible data ecosystem that fosters collaboration, innovation and equitable data use, leveraging existing Cyberinfrastructure (CI) capabilities.
+NDP is a federated and extensible data ecosystem to promote collaboration, innovation and equitable use of data on top of existing Cyberinfrastructure (CI) capabilities.

 ## Who can use NDP?